GameFoundry/bsf/Documentation/Manuals/docs/00_User/07_GUI/01_guiSetup.md

 viewport->setClearFlags(ClearFlagBits::Empty);
 ~~~~~~~~~~~~~

 You can also use the viewport to control onto which portion of the render target should the camera render to.
-By default it will output to the entire render target but you can change the area by calling @ref bs::Viewport::setArea "Viewport::setArea()".
+By default it will output to the entire render target but you can change the area by calling @bs::Viewport::setArea.

 At this point you can use the camera to create a **GUIWidget** and use the GUI as normal.